 The Western market for smart speaker devices is relatively linear at the moment, with brands such as Apple, Amazon, Microsoft, and Google dominating the landscape.
 As far as voice search is concerned, most devices are more than equipped to provide straightforward speech-to-text capabilities.

-Though, it might be helpful to study each product in-depth to gain a better understanding of unique features and possibilities.
+Though, it might be helpful to study each product in-depth to understand its unique features and possibilities better.

-E.g., Google Home Hub is providing a screen attachment, which can further improve the user experience of searching for recipes while cooking.
-But also let people watch the news and other shows without having to shuffle between television or the computer.
+E.g., Google Home Hub provides a screen attachment, which can further improve the user experience of searching for recipes while cooking.
+But also let people watch the news and other shows without shuffling between television and the computer.